 by Melissa Tagg, @Melissa_Tagg

-Today, our growing proposal marketing plan is going to get bigger as we add both Cross-Promotional Opportunities and Book-signings/Events.
+Today, our growing proposal marketing plan is going to get bigger as we add both libraries and launch teams.

 I didn’t include “Libraries” as a category in my first contracted book’s proposal.
 But when it came time to pitch future books to my publisher, I added it in.
 Why?
 Because it hit me: There are over 540 public libraries in my state.
 These libraries could potentially, at the least, buy my book and at most, host me as a speaker or workshop teacher, giving me the opportunity to sell more books and gain new readers.

 So in my proposal, I told my publisher I planned to work to engage libraries by sending postcards and/or calling and introducing myself.
 My publisher ended up helping with this project by designing and providing a mailing for me to send.
 I’ve had around a dozen speaking invitations from libraries since that mailing!

 You’ll hear all kinds of names for launch teams: street teams, release teams, influencer teams.
 Basically, this is a team of readers you gather who will help spread the word about your book during its release.
 This team should be especially active in the one- to three-month window right after the book’s release.
 Usually a publisher will supply a set number of influencer books.
 Mine provides and mails the books to my influencers.

 Lots of authors do lots of different things with their launch teams–and ideas for interacting and nurturing your team is probably a post for another day–but in the marketing plan you include in your proposal, simply let the agent/publisher know you’re in-the-know about this piece of releasing a book.
 Maybe offer an idea or two about how you plan to assemble and interact with your team.
 Will you form a private Facebook group where you give the team ideas for promotion?
 Will you provide graphics and pre-written tweets for your team?